 Welcome

 As an Integrative Therapist, the way I work is individual to each client's needs.
-I am based in Exeter, Devon, but sessions can be held online.
-I specialise in the pregnancy/perinatal period, bereavement/loss, trauma and abuse.
+I am based in Topsham, Devon, but sessions can be held online.
+My passion is supporting and empowering new mums during pregnancy and the perinatal period.

 I recognise how important the therapeutic relationship is and my priority is to provide you with a safe, welcoming, confidential, unjudgemental space for you to feel heard in your struggles whatever they may be and to help you gain self-awareness and clarity.